allthingsnew/howweroll/styleguides/git.md

     git fetch origin
     git rebase -i origin/master

 When finished with your feature and tested, merge into master.
+View lastest commits and what files have been changed, making sure that no merge conflicts will arise.

     git log origin/master..feature-my-feature
     git diff --stat origin/master